boldbi/bold-bi-docs/docs/manage-webhooks/index.md

 Webhooks can be deleted from Bold BI when they are no longer required.

-Click the `Actions` button in the webhook grid context menu and select `Delete` to delete the Webhook.
+Click the `Actions` button in the webhook grid context menu and select `Delete` to delete the webhook.

 ![Delete Webhook](/static/assets/webhook/images/delete-webhook.png)